Southampton sack boss Jones after three months

 Despite leading 1-0 with a man advantage on Saturday, Jones watched his side slump to a home defeat against fellow strugglers Wolves which was greeted with boos from the Saints fans at the full-time whistle.

+"I have never done that in my life before," Jones said of his decision to immediately leave for the dressing room.

+"In 390 games, I have never done that.
+But I am not sure if me going round clapping would have shown respect."

-That came a week after chants of "you're getting sacked in the morning" and "Nathan Jones, get out of our club" could be heard from away supporters during the defeat at Brentford.
+Southampton supporters had chanted "you're getting sacked in the morning" and "Nathan Jones, get out of our club" after their previous league defeat at Brentford.

-Speaking following that defeat at Brentford a week ago, Jones said he had "let the players down".
+Jones gave an emotional response to that 3-0 loss, saying he had "let the players down".

 "I haven't really put my own stamp on it and I should have by now," Jones told the BBC's Match of the Day programme.